 Mental Health, Stress Management & Mindfulness

-Welcome to week three of our Farming Resilience section in partnership with Teagasc and the Irish Farmers Association.
-This week we are focussing on Mental Health and how it can be impacted by Stress and Anxiety.
-Our key message this week is to suggest ways to manage stress and anxiety.
+Below we will focus on Mental Health and how it can be impacted by Stress and Anxiety.
+Our key message is to suggest ways to manage stress and anxiety.
 One very important way is setting aside some moments to relax and meditate.
 We are delighted to have John Gerard Murphy Lecarrow, Farm Wellness Centre, Mayo to guide us through this process.

 The World Health Organisation states